Topological module

 In mathematics, a topological module is a module over a topological ring such that scalar multiplication and addition are continuous.

 Examples

+A module topology is the finest topology such that scalar multiplication and addition are continuous.
+A finitely generated module topology is a topological ring.
+Note that this general definition of a module topology does not need to have a ring structure, it merely needs existence of addition and scalar multiplication.

 A topological vector space is a topological module over a topological field.

 An abelian topological group can be considered as a topological module over $\Z,$ where $\Z$ is the ring of integers with the discrete topology.

 A topological ring is a topological module over each of its subrings.